yabok/yasl/README.md

 printf("%s\n", getStringPointer(string));
 ```

-**Advantage #2**: accessing individual chars is straightforward.
+2. accessing individual chars is straightforward.
 C is a low level language so this is an important operation in many programs.
 With SDS strings accessing individual chars is very natural:

 ```c
 printf("%c %c\n", s[0], s[1]);